-An amendment of an application, from one without a colour claim to one where colour is claimed as a distinctive feature, would likewise be improper since it may substantially affect the identity of the trade mark under examination.
+An amendment of an application, from one without a colour claim to one where colour is claimed as a distinctive feature, would likewise be improper since it would substantially affect the trade mark under examination.

 Where an "obvious mistake" is the basis for an amendment, it must be a mistake that is readily apparent on the face of the application so that the correction will not substantially change the trade mark.
 For example, the representation included in the application form is in red but the applicant claims the colour green as his trade mark in the statement.